Ex-Los Angeles police detective arrested over 5 bank robberies

+BRIEF-Fannie Mae says book of business increased at a compound annualized rate of 0.8 percent in Feb

+* Fannie Mae - Book of business increased at a compound annualized rate of 0.8 percent in February.

-LOS ANGELES A retired Los Angeles Police Department detective has been arrested in a string of bank robberies attributed to the so-called "Snowbird Bandit" after several of his family members tipped off authorities, police said on Thursday.
+LOS ANGELES, July 23 A retired Los Angeles Police Department detective has been arrested over a string of bank robberies attributed to the so-called "Snowbird Bandit" after several of his family members tipped off authorities, police said on Thursday.

 Randolph Bruce Adair, 70, was taken into custody in a parking lot near his home in Rancho Santa Margarita, California, on Wednesday on suspicion of bank robbery and an outstanding warrant, an Orange County Sheriff's Department spokesman said.

-Adair was booked into the Orange County Jail in lieu of $205,000 bail pending an initial court appearance later on Thursday and was expected to face federal charges in the coming days.
+Adair was booked into the Orange County Jail in lieu of $205,000 bail and was expected to face federal charges.

 The former LAPD detective had been linked to five bank robberies beginning in March, according to the sheriff's department, including two in Rancho Santa Margarita, about 60 miles (97 km) southeast of Los Angeles.